 To park in the accessible spaces on campus, you must purchase a student parking pass from the UNT Parking Office and you must have an accessible parking placard or license plates.
 If you do not already have these, you can request them from the City of Denton Tax Assessor/Collector Office.

 The UNT transportation system is made up completely of buses that are wheelchair accessible.
 If you need transportation around campus, these buses should meet your needs.
 However, UNT does not provide transportation from one campus building to another on an on-call basis.
-Lastly, if you notice any accessibility issues with our campus, please alert the ODA as soon as possible by emailing your ODA counselor.
+Lastly, if you notice any accessibility issues with our campus, please alert the ODA as soon as possible by emailing your ODA student services coordinator.

 The ODA does not provide reasonable accommodations for temporary conditions such as broken bones, minor surgery with standard recovery times, pregnancy, colds or the flu.
 You may contact the Dean of Students Office http://deanofstudents.unt.edu/temporary_illness.